 Matsu Chan: 5990 N Sheldon Rd, Canton, MI 48187

 Madison Heights, MI

 Satay House is where you can order a meal that has influences from Thailand, Singapore, & Malaysia.
-They have a variety of noodle soups with different noodle styles too.
-Their Ipoh Shredded Chicken Noodle Soup uses the flat rice noodles, their popular Seafood Tom Yum also uses rice noodles while their Curry Beef Noodle Soup is made with the thick egg noodles served with tender beef chunks and bean sprouts in curry broth.
+They offer a variety of noodle soups with different noodle styles too.
+Their Ipoh Shredded Chicken Noodle Soup uses the flat rice noodles, their popular Seafood Tom Yum also uses rice noodles while their Curry Beef Noodle Soup is crafted with the thick egg noodles served with tender beef chunks and bean sprouts in a curry broth.
 All these options and all these flavors, better mark this as your next noodle destination!

 Satay House: 31101 Dequindre Rd A, Madison Heights, MI 48071